Red-Rapious/MLP-Digits-Recognition/README.md

 ### Parameters
 You can play with the parameters of the network to try to achieve better results:
+- `LAYERS`: the number of neurons of each layer.
+  > The input and output layer must remain the same, `28*28` and `10`, otherwise the program won't work.
 - `TRAIN_LENGTH`: the number of images used for training.
 - `VALIDATION_LENGTH`: the number of images used for validation.
    > After each epoch, if `VALIDATION_LENGTH != 0`, the program will test the currently trained network on the validation set.